MacCampbell/mccloud-rrt/README.md

 2. 102-convert-to-phylip.R
 At this point, converting heterozygous sites to ambiguities leads to sites considered invariant (121883 in the test data set out of 221576).
 3. 103-remove-invariant.py - produces a *.asc.phy file with the invariant sites removed for concatenated analysis with ascertainment bias correction.
+4. 104-iq-tree.sh - basic script to run concatenated analysis with IQ-TREE including ascertainment bias correction and 1000 rapid bootstraps with GTR+G(4).

-4. 104 - TBD.
+TBD.
 To run SVDQuartets, we need a nexus block and PAUP*.
 Doing this by hand at this time, see test.nex.
 Also, IQ-TREE webserver has a RAM limit I hit with test2 (51 inds)